dedalus-enterprise-architect/template2helm-py/README.md

 # template2helm-py

+> This site was built by the project: [template2helm-py](https://github.com/dedalus-enterprise-architect/template2helm-py)

-template2helm-py is a Pythonic utility that help to converts OpenShift templates into Helm charts faster.
+_template2helm-py_ is a __Pythonic__ utility that help to converts _OpenShift Templates_ into _Helm Charts_ fastest.

 A command-line script to login to an EKS cluster providing the basic information to connect and letting the script work for you.
-The actual configuration will be saved in a *config.json* file, to allow later connection to work without user input.
+The actual configuration will be saved in a __config.json__ file, to allow later connection to work without user input.

+The main advantage in using this project is getting started with a very first draft of the Helm Chart starting from an Openshift Template.

 ## Requirements